ids/cluster-builder/node-packer/README.md

 ## Provisioning Summary
 ### CentOS 7
-The CentOS 7 VM is provisioned to be used as a DC/OS node but is also suitable for Docker Swarm.
+The CentOS 7 VM is provisioned to be used as a DC/OS node but is also suitable for Docker Swarm and Kubernetes.

 - Open VM Tools
 - Ansible (used for provisioning)
-  - Python 2.7+
+  - Python 3.4+
-  - Pip 8.1+
+  - Pip3 8.1+
   - Ansible 2.3+
 - CentOS
   - Latest CentOS 7+ kernel & packages